 It’s time for a new neighborhood

 Over time, communities change.
-Businesses, people, and atmosphere in your community changes, and you change along with it.
+Businesses, people, and the atmosphere in your community change, and you change along with it.
 Perhaps you bought your home as a young professional, and now you’re looking for a family-friendly neighborhood, or you’re switching jobs, and now your commute time has tripled.
 You’ll likely want to find a new home.
 A great reason to move is to find a good school for your children, reduce your commute, or improve your overall convenience.

 Your family dynamic is changing

 One of the most common reasons for relocating is when your kids are moving out or you’re welcoming new members into your family.
 Homes serve different needs for different times in your life.
-If your family is growing, you may want more room, a yard, or a more family-friendly neighborhood.
+If your family grows, you may want more room, a yard, or a more family-friendly neighborhood.
 When your kids move away from home, it may be time to reduce the size of your home to make maintaining it more manageable.

 It benefits you financially

 If you can move and have it benefit you financially, that can be a win-win situation.
 You may be looking to downsize, which can reduce your mortgage, or you may be able to upsize in a different location for a better price.
 Ending up in your dream home is a considerable quality of life improvement.
 Getting the best mortgage rate is crucial in this situation to continue to improve your financial situation.